vitadisplays/puppet-oxid/README.markdown

 ```

 ### Zend Guard
-The class oxid::php::zendguardloader will setup PHP with Zend Guard.
+The class oxid::php::zendguardloader will add Zend Guard to the apache php module.
 This class is configured with the zend repository by default.

 ## Oxid Setup